An island paradise perfect for relaxation, seasonal whale watching, and just playing in the ocean.

 Ile Sainte Marie, off the east coast of Madagascar, is the ideal spot for a beach holiday after enjoying your wildlife experience.
-It’s known for its diving and whale-watching in season.

-Ile Sainte Marie boasts scenery to rival the Seychelles: lovely bays protected by soft coral reefs, quiet white sandy beaches, verdant green vegetation created by its tropical climate.
+The island of Sainte Marie boasts scenery to rival the Seychelles: lovely bays protected by soft coral reefs, quiet white sandy beaches, verdant green vegetation created by its tropical climate.
 Add in a mysterious pirate history and it has romance written all over it.

 The island is only 60 km long and just 7 km at its widest point.
 It’s an idyllic spot with a cute little airport at its southern tip.
 This offers 50 minute flights direct from the capital Tana.
-There’s only one town on the island and the hotels and beach resports are all small-scale and low level.
+There’s only one town on the island and the hotels and beach resorts are all small-scale and low level.

 To many people this little car-free island off the south tip of Ile Sainte Marie is even better than the main island.
 The circumference of the island is 8km, and it takes just three hours to walk around it.
 You can stay at one of the small guesthouses but most people just come for the day to enjoy the white sandy beaches, orchids and seafood restaurants.
 The best beach is at the north of the island, crystal clear and shallow water, calm tide, soft sand – absolute paradise!